The Pulse guide to logging your CPD for NMC revalidation

 Example 5: If you attend a seminar or conference, make sure you take a copy of the attendance certificate.
 If attendance certificates aren’t issued, take a photocopy of the register

 - Updating knowledge through the internet or TV

-Example 6: Watching a training video programme, or reading a relevant article from the Pulse Nursing blog will count as CPD.
-Just remember to log it and record notes and outcomes.
+Example 6: Watching a training video programme, or reading a relevant article from the Pulse Nursing blog all count as CPD.
+Just remember to log it and record your notes and the outcomes

 How do I keep a record of my CPD hours?

-By using a log sheet, such as the one produced by the NMC as part of their How to Revalidate booklet you can maintain accurate records of the CPD you've undertaken and should include the following:
+By using a log sheet, such as the one produced by the NMC as part of their How to Revalidate booklet you can maintain accurate records of the CPD you’ve undertaken.
+You log should include:

 - CPD method – self-directed or group participation

 - A description of the topic and how it related to your practice